davidciglesias/alone-gno-mo/README.md

 yarn dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Then, open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.
+The easiest way to deploy a Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+The [Next.js deployment documentation](https://nextjs.org/docs/deployment) offers more details.

+# Component Library

+The chosen component library is [Material UI](https://mui.com/) due to its simplicity and ease of use.
+The community version is MIT-licensed too, making it the ideal choice for a small hobby project such as this.
+Some advanced features are not available in this tier, but they are not relevant to this project.